 If you’ve never heard of the atlas, it is the nickname of the C1 vertebra, the top bone in the neck.
 It is located at the base of the skull, right between the ears.
 From this location, it is in a unique position to affect both the ears and the central nervous system (CNS).
 Thus, it can have a major effect on all of the symptoms related to Meniere’s disease.
 It is no wonder that in a case study involving 300 patients, 97% saw dramatic improvement in their symptoms – vertigo in particular.

 The researcher in that case study discovered that these 300 Meniere’s patients were all suffering from an upper cervical misalignment.
-Perhaps it was due to an accident or another injury that resulted in whiplash or a concussion but was written off as being healed after some bed rest.
-In fact, many of the patients received their diagnosis about 15 years after the injury that would have caused the misalignment.
+Perhaps it was due to an accident or another injury that lead to whiplash or a concussion.
+In fact, many of the patients received their diagnosis about 15 years after the injury that caused the misalignment.
 This underlying issue was clearly working behind the scenes for years, leading to problems that restricted the body’s natural process of draining off excess fluid from the ears via the eustachian tubes.

 If you suffer from Meniere’s disease and are looking for natural relief, why not give upper cervical chiropractic a try.
-This subspecialty of chiropractic is gentle and safe.
-Many patients find that their overall well-being is improved starting right form the first adjustment and continuing on as the atlas holds in place longer and longer.
+This subspecialty of chiropractic is gentle, safe, and backed by studies.
+Many patients find that their overall well-being improved starting right from the first adjustment and continuing on as the atlas holds in place longer and longer.
 Schedule a consult to today to learn more.